Zaftan/WifiGetter/README.md

 # WifiGetter

-This application will scan your Laptop in search for remembered wifi networks & password Abd display them in a table
+This application will scan your Laptop in search for remembered wifi networks & password And display them in a table

 | Wifiname         | Password          |
 | ---------------- |------------------ |